SSWConsulting/SSW.Rules.Content/rules/azure-resources-creating/rule.md

 The other option when moving to an automated Infrastructure as Code (IaC) solution is to move to a paid provider like [Pulumi](https://www.pulumi.com) or [Terraform](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs).
 These solutions are ideal if you are using multiple cloud providers or if you want to control the software installation as well as the infrastructure.

-* They're both great tools
+* Both tools are great and have free tiers available
-* Both have free options for limited numbers of users
+* Paid tiers provide more benefits for larger teams and helps manage larger infrastructure solutions
-* Pulumi is better because:
+* Terraform uses HashiCorp Configuration Language HCL

-  * Terraform's proprietary ‘HCL’ (Hashicorp Configuration Language), which is as bad as YAML
+  - like YAML but much more powerful

-  * It's a great tool that uses real code (C#, TypeScript, Go, and Python) as infrastructure rather than JSON/YAML
+* Pulumi uses real code (C#, TypeScript, Go, and Python) as infrastructure rather than JSON/YAML

 ::: good
 ![Figure: Good example - Code from the Pulumi Azure NextGen provider demo with Azure resources defined in C#](pulumi3.png)